 Most of us are familiar with the burning feeling in the chest associated with heartburn, a common ailment caused by acid regurgitation into the esophagus.

 Esophageal cancer forms in tissues that line the esophagus, the hollow, muscular tube that moves food and liquid from the throat down into the stomach.
 While relatively uncommon in the United States, esophageal cancer is often challenging to diagnose and treat, as it usually doesn’t cause symptoms until the cancer has already advanced.
 View the … Continued

 Based on a review of numerous scientific studies, the International Agency for Research in Cancer (IARC) recently concluded that routine consumption of “very hot” drinks probably raises the risk of esophageal cancer.
 The review, by a panel of 23 experts around the world, found that drinking beverages such as coffee or tea at very high … Continued

-Barrett’s esophagus is a complication of gastroesophageal reflux disease, or GERD, and can sometimes be a precursor for esophageal cancer.
-The condition occurs when the tissue lining the esophagus (the tube that carries food from the mouth to the stomach) begins to resemble tissue that lines the intestines as a result of chronic regurgitation of … Continued
+Medically reviewed by Charles Fuchs, MD, MPH Barrett’s esophagus is a complication of gastroesophageal reflux disease, or GERD, and can sometimes be a precursor for esophageal cancer.
+The condition occurs when the tissue lining the esophagus (the tube that carries food from the mouth to the stomach) begins to resemble tissue that lines the intestines … Continued

-Although it is not a common disease, esophageal cancer affects about 18,000 new patients each year in the United States.
+Medically reviewed by Peter C. Enzinger, MD Although it is not a common disease, esophageal cancer affects about 18,000 new patients each year in the United States.
 Typically, the disease is found more often in men than in women, with men having about a ten-fold higher risk of developing esophageal cancer.
-“Esophageal and gastric cancers are some of the most stubborn and … Continued
+“Esophageal and gastric cancers … Continued